AzDocs/AzDocs/Wiki/Azure.md

 ## Pipelines
 The idea is that one or more of the scripts from this library will form your pipeline which actually spins up the infra for your software.
 Please refer to [How to use the scripts](#how-to-use-the-scripts) for more information.
-> NOTE: Currently the documentation revolves around Classic Pipelines.
-We are currently working to transition to YAML pipelines.
-The docs will be updated accordingly.

 ### Service Principal Setup
 To deploy from Azure DevOps you need a service connection to your Azure environment.
 There are multiple authentication/authorization options.
 We created this using a service principal (manual).
 We recommend creating this first in Azure and assigning it the `Owner` for your subscription (make at least one service principal per subscription).